hujens/hunhevicz.github.io/content/post/_post1.md

 thumbnail= "images/posts/post1/cover.png"
 +++

-I successfully defended my doctoral dissertation on 22nd of April.
+I successfully defended my doctoral dissertation on the 22nd of April.

 This achievement would not have been possible without the many people who have accompanied me along the way.
 I would like to thank my supervisor, examiners, colleagues, students, family and friends for their support!